vocalpy/crowsetta/doc/howto/remove-silent-labels-textgrid.md

 We make an instance of the `osfclient` class `OSF` that represents the API, and then use that instance's `project` method to make a `Project` instance that represents the project we want to access programmatically.
+(We suppress the output of this cell, because the progress bar for the downloads creates many lines of text.)

 ```{code-cell} ipython3
 osf = osfclient.OSF()